 During its 1997 session, the Indiana General Assembly authorized the construction of the new Indiana State Museum at Indiana White River State Park (the Park).
 The museum complex was owned by the Indiana Finance Authority (IFA) through June 25, 2013, at which point the museum was transferred to the State.
-The museum complex is built upon land owned by the Park.
 Funding for the building came primarily from bonds, which were repaid by State appropriations until the bonds were defeased on June 25, 2013.
 The Foundation raised private-sector funding for the exhibit programs.
 The Indiana State Museum, a showplace for Indiana's cultural and natural history, opened in 2002 and features a three level, 65,000 square foot exhibit area.
 Approximately another 238,000 square feet contains office and storage areas and the IMAX Theater facility.
 As required by a court-ordered settlement, the original facade of School 5 was reconstructed by IFA and incorporated into the Indiana State Museum.